 Telephone and Bank Wire Redemptions.
-Unless you decline the telephonic transaction privileges on your account application, you may redeem shares of a Fund by telephone.
+The telephone redemption privilege is automatically available to all new accounts.
+If you do not want the telephone redemption privilege, you must indicate this in the appropriate area on your account application or you must write to the Funds and instruct it to remove this privilege from your account.
+If you own an IRA, you will be asked whether or not the Fund(s) should withhold federal income tax..
 You may also redeem shares by bank wire under certain limited conditions.
 A Fund will redeem shares in this manner when so requested by the shareholder only if the shareholder confirms redemption instructions in writing.